 Due to the nature of the roles within the Society, your agreement to credit history and criminal record checks will be requested in the event of you being conditionally offered any position.
 For details of how we will use your personal data, please see our candidate privacy notice below.
 Chorley Building Society is an Equal Opportunities Employer.

-required to join the HR & Facilities Department
+Chief Cashier required to join the Savers Department

 In addition to a competitive salary and benefits package (dependent on relevant experience), you will be working as part of a team where teamwork, respect and integrity are our core values.

 For the full job description, please email firstname.lastname@example.org

 The closing date for applications is Friday 21st December 2018.

 Chorley and District Building Society is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 This privacy notice is necessary because you are applying for work with us, whether as an employee, worker or contractor.
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation (GDPR).

 The kind of information we hold about you